-Using a manual espresso machine will help you understand the art and science behind pulling a shot of espresso.
-In this roundup of the best manual espresso machines, we’ll talk about our favorite machines and the differences between manual machines and other espresso machines in the industry such as super-automatic and capsule machines.
+Using a lever machine gives you a hands-on understanding of the art and science behind pulling a shot of espresso.
+In this roundup, we’ll highlight our favorite models and explain how they compare with other types of machines, like super-automatic and capsule systems.

 If you choose to take up the challenge of pulling espresso shots by hand, then a manual espresso machine is the way to go.